-Financial sanctions have emerged as a key strategic weapon for the United States and a primary means of non-military confrontation with nations, companies, and individuals that threaten U.S. and international security.
+Financial sanctions have emerged as a vital strategic weapon for the United States and a primary means of non-military confrontation with nations, companies, and individuals that threaten U.S. and international security.

 At the national level, Iran was forced to the negotiating table after the U.S. and the international community levied comprehensive economic sanctions against the Islamic Republic for its attempted development of nuclear weapons.
 The U.S. has imposed unilateral sanctions on North Korea for its ballistic missile and nuclear weapons programs.

-Every day, the U.S. Treasury Department adds Individuals and entities to the U.S. sanctions list for a host of reasons, including proliferating nuclear weapons, financing terrorists, trafficking in narcotics, and abusing human rights.
+The U.S. Treasury Department regularly adds individuals and entities to the U.S. sanctions list for a host of reasons, including nuclear weapons proliferation, terrorist financing, narcotics trafficking, and human rights abuses.
 The U.S. financial system is so large and influential that international financial institutions normally won’t touch entities banned by the U.S.

 But the term “sanctions” is quite broad, and many details about the sanctions implementation process become lost in translation.
 What does it mean when the U.S. sanctions a country such as Iran or an individual such as Qasem Souleimani, the leader of the Iranian Islamic Revolutionary Guard Corps?
 How do U.S. sanctions regimes really work?